 |6.9 × 7.9||12||0.645||0.273|

 The spatial point spread function (PSF) seen by the MRS imager slicers and detector pixels is undersampled by design, as is the spectral line spread function (LSF).
-Optimal sampling in both spatial and spectral dimensions therefore requires that objects be observed in at least two (and ideally four) dither positions that include a half-integer offset in both the along-slice and across-slice directions.
+Optimal sampling in both spatial and spectral dimensions therefore requires that objects be observed in at least 2 (and ideally 4) dither positions that include a half-integer offset in both the along-slice and across-slice directions.
 Assuming that such dithered observations are obtained, MRS data products are nearly diffraction limited longward of 8 μm (see MIRI MRS Dithering, Figure 1).

 A variety of different dither patterns are offered that optimize observations for a variety of different considerations: